NathaliaReyes/personal-portfolio/README.md

 - **React Router**: Declarative routing for React.
 - **React-PDF**: Display PDFs in my React application (RESUMÉ).
 - **AOS**: Animate on scroll library.
-- **Bootstrap**: The world's most popular front-end open source toolkit.
+- **Tailwind**: The world's most popular front-end open source toolkit.
 - **SweetAlert2**: A beautiful, responsive, customizable, accessible replacement for JavaScript's popup boxes.
 - **Vite**: A build tool that aims to provide a faster and leaner development experience for modern web projects.
 - **ESLint**: A tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.